This post contains affiliate links.

 Most of it takes place on roads.
 However, they’re often in quiet neighborhoods and some have bike lanes as well.

-Does this count as exersice?
+Does this still count as exercise?

-The Dayton Donut Trail is perfect for a weekend ride through the Gem City.
 Hop on your bike and pound out 16 miles, and you’ll be rewarded with 7 donuts for your efforts.

 Try some of the best donuts that Dayton has to offer, support local business, and see a little more of our wonderful city as you go!